 New Zealand is a beautiful place, but if you don’t like jumping off stuff or out of things, you are limiting your choice of available activities.
 Such as things are the norm for backpacker pastimes.

-My final activity was canyon swinging.
-Sitting in my harness, I was clearly nervous.
+On my visit to the Nevis site, I was the only one in the group doing the swing instead of the bungee.
+Sitting in my harness, I was clearly nervous as the instructors started to tease me a bit.
 One supervisor held his hand out for a high-five but, as I hit it, the other pressed the button and I was flying through the air with the greatest of ease.
 This wasn’t as bad as the bungee.
 I could firmly feel my harness.
 I felt secure.
 There also wasn’t as much plummeting.
 I soon came to rest at the bottom of the arc, dangling above the canyon floor.
-It was kinda nice.
-Serene.
+It was actually kinda nice.
+Serene even.
 Then I started to be dragged up and I found myself dangling a lot higher up.
 This was less serene.
 I was swinging side to side and couldn’t be brought into the safe platform until I was still.
-Terrifying.
 After an eternity, I returned to solid ground- I’d done it!
 But I still hate heights.